 Sprawling and industrial/post-industrial, Ostrava is not a place to go sightseeing unless you are into monolithic pig iron works and panelaky/towerblocks.
 The historic centre architecturally pales in comparison even to many small towns, however it would be unfair to write off visiting Ostrava, which has plenty to offer outside of the usual Czech attractions while still offering excellent nightlife.
 Some of the venues may require a tram ride, but there is a reliable core of central pubs that are down to earth and almost entirely visited by locals, a huge benefit versus somewhere like Prague.

 A provincial city albeit one with an international airport, Pardubice is a fair way down the list of destinations, however its central square, network of canals and nearby castle easily justify an overnight stay.
 The nightlife lacks a true core and as the city is so spread from West to East, get to know the local public transport to help you along.
-A few standout pubs and an art nouveau cafe should provide a modest spread for the evening, while the usual city brewery and Pilsner Urquell venues provide fallback options.
+A few standout pubs and a striking art nouveau cafe should provide a modest spread for the evening, while the usual city brewery and Pilsner Urquell venues provide fallback options.

 A typical market town with activity centred around its town square.
 However with a small Jewish quarter and a brewery not far from the centre, there is enough here to merit a stop off in between Brno and Telc.